-Answers to a few of the most common questions asked of the Office of Security, Safety, and Risk Management.
+Answers to a few of the most common questions asked of the Office of Campus Safety .

-Security is responsible for the reasonable safety and security of students, faculty, staff and guests on campus.
+Safety is responsible for the reasonable safety and security of students, faculty, staff and guests on campus.
 We are responsible for managing risk.
 We respond to all emergencies reported or discovered on campus.
 We do this by proactively patrolling the campus and responding to calls for service as needed.
-Much of what security does is service related and not connected to enforcement.
+Much of what safety does is service related and not connected to enforcement.

 Officers transport students sick or otherwise injured to Health Services.
 Officers provide walking or driving escorts when Safewalk is not in service.
 Officers manage the campus parking program to maintain vehicular access to campus roadways.
 We also provide security for special events or guest speakers or artists on campus.
 We spend a large portion of our time securing buildings and monitoring fire, intrusion and detection systems in all buildings.
 We also play an important part in building inspections for maintenance of life safety systems such as sprinklers, smoke detectors, and fire extinguishers.
 We conduct biannual fire drills in all residence halls.

 What is Security Escort?

 Security Escort is a student walking vehicle escort program managed by Safety.
 We hire students to transport or walk students from various on campus locations.
 These escorts are designed for students who do not feel safe walking alone at times on campus.
 Students are available from 6pm to 2am every day and Safety handles the transports and escorts after the students are off duty.
 Dialing "0 " on campus can get you to Security Escort and 587-6777 can get you to them from your cell phone.